Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Friedrichs solution of the system ( )

 \section{Friedrichs solution of the system~(\ref{eq:Hamiltonian_original})}

-In the present Appendix, we solve the Lippmann-Schwinger equation for the present system~(\ref{eq:Hamiltonian_original}) to obtain the Friedrichs solution~\cite{Friedrichs1948} of the scattering states.
+In the present Appendix, we solve the Lippmann-Schwinger equation for the present system~(\ref{eq:Hamiltonian_original}) to obtain the Friedrichs solution~\cite{Friedrichs1948} of the scattering states that appears in eq.~\eqref{eq450} in \S~\ref{sec:spectrum}.
 The Lippmann-Schwinger equation may be written down as

 where